Tesla in Seattle-area crash that killed motorcyclist was using self-driving system, authorities say

 “Full Self-Driving” is being tested on public roads by selected Tesla owners.
 The company recently has been calling it FSD Supervised.

+But Phil Koopman, a professor at Carnegie Mellon University who studies autonomous vehicle safety, said he doesn't see Tesla running robotaxis without human drivers on nearly all roads for another decade.

+The safety record Musk cites is based on having a human driver supervise the automated system, he said.
+“Unless you have data showing that the driver never has to supervise the automation, then there's no basis for claiming they're going to be acceptably safe,” he said.

-Musk has said the company will unveil a dedicated robotaxi vehicle that would use the system at an event on Oct.
+Musk has said Tesla will unveil a dedicated robotaxi vehicle at an event on Oct.
 10. The event was delayed from Aug.
 8 to make changes in the vehicle that Musk wanted.